-Time is up for "http" websites, as Google’s Chrome Browser moves to label them ‘not secure’, and lower their search rankings – starting right now.
+Time is up for “http” websites, as Google’s Chrome Browser moves to ask “How secure is your website?”.
+Sites deemed ‘not secure’ will have lower search rankings – starting right now.

 Well, it’s finally happened.
 Google’s long-promised security upgrade to the world’s favourite browser, Chrome, is rolling out this July.
 It’s Chrome version 68, and as it comes into effect, http sites will feel the pinch with a ‘not secure’ label and a lower search engine ranking than more secure “https” sites.